Iridodialysis: Causes

 Iridodialyses are usually caused by blunt trauma to the eye, but may also be caused by penetrating eye injuries.
 An iridodialysis may be an iatrogenic complication of any intraocular surgery and at one time they were created intentionally as part of intracapsular cataract extraction.

 Iridodialyses have been reported to have occurred from boxing, airbag deployments, high-pressure water jets, elastic bungee cords, bottle caps opened under pressure, water balloons, fireworks, and various types of balls.

 Treatment

 Iridodialysis causing an associated hyphema has to be carefully managed, and recurrent bleeds should be prevented by strict avoidance of all sporting activities.
 Management typically involves observation and bed rest.
-Red blood cells may decrease the outflow of aqueous humor, therefore the eye pressure should be kept low by giving oral acetazolamide (a diuretic given to reduce intraoccular pressure).
+Red blood cells may decrease the outflow of aqueous humor, therefore the eye pressure should be kept low by giving oral acetazolamide (a diuretic given to reduce intraocular pressure).
 Accidental trauma during sleep should be prevented by patching with an eye shield during night time.
 Avoid giving aspirin, heparin/warfarin and observe daily for resolution or progression.
 A large hyphema may require careful anterior chamber washout.
 Rebleeds may require additional intervention and therapy.

 Later, surgical repair may be considered for larger avulsions causing significant double vision, cosmesis or glare symptoms.
 Surgical repair is usually done by 10-0 prolene suture taking the base of iris avulsion and suturing it to the scleral spur and ciliary body junction.